Parallel transport for Higgs bundles over p-adic curves: Introduction

 The construction relies on a section $\Exp:\bC\to 1+\mm$ \eqref{eq:Exp} of the $p$-adic logarithmic homomorphism $\log:1+\mm\to \bC$, $x\mapsto \sum_{n= 1}^{\infty} (-1)^{n+1} \frac{(x-1)^n}{n}$.
 For small $\bC$-representations, the above functor is explicitly defined by gluing a local version of the $p$-adic Simpson correspondence (\cite{AGT} \S~II.13, II.14).

 To extend the construction for all $\bC$-representations, an important tool is the \textit{twisted inverse image functor} for Higgs bundles, sketched in Faltings' paper \cite{Fal05}.
-We present this functor in a more general setting in the appendix, jointly with T. He.
-Let $Y$ be a smooth projective $S$-curve with semi-stable reduction and $f:Y\to X$ a proper $S$-morphism, which is finite \'etale over $X_K$, and $\mathcal{Y}$ a family of log-smooth liftings of $\check{Y}$ over $(\Ainf/\ker(\theta)^n)_{n\ge 1}$.
+We present this functor in a more general setting in the appendix, joint with T. He.
+Let $Y$ be a projective stable $S$-curve and $f:Y\to X$ a proper $S$-morphism, which is finite over $X_K$, and $\mathcal{Y}$ a family of log-smooth liftings of $\check{Y}$ over $(\Ainf/\Ker(\theta)^n)_{n\ge 1}$.
 There exists a \textit{twisted inverse image functor} associated to these data \eqref{eq:twisted fcirc}:

-which is different from the usual inverse image functor by a twist.
+which is different from the usual inverse image functor by twisting a line bundle on the spectral curve.
 Its restriction to small Higgs bundles is compatible with the natural inverse image functor of generalized representations via $p$-adic Simpson correspondences $\bfH_{\mathcal{X}}$ and $\bfH_{\mathcal{Y}}$.
-The twisted inverse image functor and the \'etale descent for Higgs bundles allow us to define the functor $\bH_{\mathcal{X},\Exp}$.
+Its restriction to vector bundles (Higgs bundles with zero Higgs field) is compatible with the usual inverse image functor for vector bundles.